A History of the Electoral Reform of Prince Edward Island

 2002 - April 5 - Merrill H. Wigginton, Chief Electoral Officer, presented The Honourable Mildred

-Dover, Speaker of the Legislative Assembly with the Elections PEI Report on Proportional Representation
+Dover, Speaker of the Legislative Assembly with the Elections PEI Report on Proportional Representation (PDF)

 2003 - January 21 - Retired Chief Justice of the Supreme Court of Prince Edward Island,